balajeetm/balajeetm.github.io/_posts/2017-03-17-leftbrain-rightbrain.markdown

 It seems to be determined more connection by connection," explained the study's lead author Dr. Jeff Anderson.

 While the idea of right brain / left brain thinkers has been debunked, its popularity still persists.<br>
+But why are the two hemispheres performing different tasks, you may ask?<br>
+The answer to that is quite simple.
+Brain is an optimised engine, it is employing a typical [Work Stealing](https://en.wikipedia.org/wiki/Work_stealing) strategy to optimally divide load between the two lobes.<br>
 But [WTF](/blog/2017/02/13/welcome-aboard/) in it?
 What can we learn out of it?<br>
 While the myth over-generalized and overstated a popular psychological aspect, understanding the brain's approach can help you develop better ways to learn, study & perform various tasks.<br>